Mahamaya Girls' College, Kandy

 Mahamaya Girls’ College is a public girls' school in Kandy, Sri Lanka.
 Located in the centre of Kandy, overlooking the Kandy Lake, the school is named after Queen Mahamaya, the mother of Prince Siddhartha, the Buddha.

 History

-Mahamaya Girls’ College Kandy was founded in 1932 by the Sadhachara Kulangana Samithiya led by Lady Sarah Soysa and Chitravo Ratwatte.
+Mahamaya Girls’ College Kandy was founded on 14 January 1932 by the Sadhachara Kulangana Samithiya led by Lady Sarah Soysa and Chitravo Ratwatte.
 The first classroom was in the West Cliffe Bungalow which was bought from Anagarika Dharmapala together with 1 ha of land adjoining the property which belonged to Arthur Fernando.
 National leaders like Anagarika Dharmapala, D. B. Jayatilaka, P. de S. Kularatne, G. P. Malalasekera and C. W. W. Kannangara contributed to the college.